Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Introduction

 \subsection{Outline}

 Subsection~\ref{def:basics of line ensembles} and Subsection~\ref{def:Brownian and random walk gibbs property} describe the general setting of line ensembles and introduce the main objects studied in this paper, discrete line ensembles with random walk Gibbs property.
 Subsection~\ref{Assumptions} states assumptions A1-A4, under which the main theorem is also stated.
 The proof of main Theorem~\ref{theorem:main} is in Subsection~\ref{proof of main_thm (1)} and Subsection~\ref{proof of main_thm (2)}.
+Subsection~\ref{KMT_assumption} provides estimates on random walk bridges and discrete Gibbs line ensembles and Section~\ref{propproofs} contains the proofs of two key propositions.
+These are the main technical results in this paper.
 Section~\ref{sec:log_gamma} presents one interesting application of our main theorem to the scaled log-gamma line ensemble.

-Subsection~\ref{KMT_assumption} provides estimates on random walk bridges and discrete Gibbs line ensembles and Section~\ref{propproofs} contains the proofs of three key propositions.
-These are the main technical results in this paper.
-Section~\ref{appendix} contains a proof for monotonicity Lemma~\ref{lem:monotone}.
+Appendix~\ref{appendix} contains a proof for monotonicity Lemma~\ref{lem:monotone}.